ANL-CEEESA/UnitCommitment.jl/docs/src/problem.md

 The **Security-Constrained Unit Commitment Problem** (SCUC) is a two-stage stochastic mixed-integer linear optimization problem that aims to find the minimum-cost schedule for electricity generation while satisfying various physical, operational and economic constraints.
 In its most basic form, the problem is composed by:

-- A set of thermal generators, which produce power, at a given cost;
+- A set of generators, which produce power, at a given cost;
 - A set of loads, which consume power;
 - A transmission network, which delivers power from generators to the loads.

-In addition to the basic components above, modern versions of SCUC also include a wide variety of additional components, such as _energy storage devices_, _reserves_, _price-sensitive loads_ and _network interfaces_, to name a few.
+In addition to the basic components above, modern versions of SCUC also include a wide variety of additional components, such as _energy storage devices_, _reserves_ and _network interfaces_, to name a few.
 On this page, we present a complete definition of the problem as it is formulated in UC.jl.
-Please note that various souces in the literature may have different definitions.
+Please note that various souces in the literature may have different definitions and assumptions.

+!!! warning

+    The problem formulation presented below is mathematically equivalent to the one solved by UC.jl, but the actual constraints enforced in the JuMP optimization model may be different, for performance reasons.
+For example, in this page we show only simplified ramping constraints, whereas the default UC.jl formulation uses a complex set of inequalities which better describes the convex hull, leading to better performance.
+For the actual constraints enforced in the model, we refer to the source code and references.

-## General modeling assumptions
+## 1. General modeling assumptions

-SCUC is a multi-period problem, with decisions typically covering a 24-hour or 36-hour time window.
+- **Time discretization:** SCUC is a multi-period problem, with decisions typically covering a 24-hour or 36-hour time window.
 UC.jl assumes that this time window is discretized into time steps of fixed length.
 The number of time steps, as well as the duration of each time step, are configurable.
 In the equations below, the set of time steps is denoted by $T=\{1,2,\ldots,|T|\}$.

-SCUC is also a two-stage stochastic problem.
+- **Decision under uncertainty:** SCUC is a two-stage stochastic problem.
 In the first stage, we must decide the _commitment status_ of all thermal generators.
 In the second stage, we determine the remaining decision variables, such power output of all generators, the operation of energy storage devices and load shedding.
 Stochasticity is modeled through a discrete number of scenarios $s \in S$, each with given probability $p(S)$.
 The goal is to minimize the minimum expected cost.
 The deterministic version of SCUC can be modeled by assuming a single scenario with probability 1.

-## Thermal Generators
+## 2. Thermal generators

 A _thermal generator_ is a power generation unit that converts thermal energy, typically from the combustion of coal, natural gas or oil, into electrical energy.
 Scheduling thermal generators is particularly complex due to their operational characteristics, including minimum up and down times, ramping rates, and start-up and shutdown limits.

-### Concepts
+### Important concepts

 - **Commitment, power output and startup costs:** Thermal generators can either be operational (on) or offline (off).
 When a thermal generator is on, it can produce between a minimum and a maximum amount of power; when it is off, it cannot produce any power.
 Switching a generator on incurs a startup cost, which depends on how long the unit has been offline.
 More precisely, each thermal generator $g$ has a number $K^{start}_g$ of startup categories (e.g., cold, warm and hot).
 Each category $k$ has a corresponding startup cost $Z^{\text{start}}_{gk}$, and is available only if the unit has spent at most $M^{\text{delay}}_{gk}$ time steps offline.